devdatalab/covid/README.md

 [![Download Data](assets/download_button.png)](https://www.dropbox.com/sh/y949ncp39towulf/AABs8_dECTzr38GdS7BneTH7a?dl=0)

+## Bugs / Requests

+If you come across bugs in the data or have a specific data request that we are likely to have, you can email covid@devdatalab.org or email Paul, Sam or Toby directly.

 ## The Team

 This repo is a collaborative effort led by the Development Data Lab, co-founded by Sam Asher, Toby Lunt, and Paul Novosad.
 Additional contributors: Aditi Bhowmick, Ali Campion, Radhika Jain, Sam Besse.